-The psalmist doesn’t start off with words like ‘maybe’, or ‘perhaps’, or ‘possibly’, or ‘hopefully’.
-He says, ‘Surely’, which is a term of certainty.
+The psalmist doesn’t lead off with words like ‘maybe’, or ‘perhaps’, or ‘possibly’, or ‘hopefully’.
+No, he says, ‘Surely’, which is a term of certainty.
 ‘Surely’ means absolutely; without a doubt!
-There are a lot of things in life we can’t be sure of.
-You’re sure you’ll pass an exam, but then on the day you’re not feeling your best, and things don’t go as well as you expected.
-The car that you saved up for and are proud of could suddenly be written off when a careless driver crashes into it as it’s parked by the side of the road.
-You could work for the same company for years believing your job is secure, but then they downsize and you’re unexpectedly made redundant.
-As redeemed children of God, here are two things we can be sure of: God’s ‘goodness and mercy’.
+There are a lot of things in life you can’t be sure of.
+You go for a physical check-up and discover you have a malignant growth.
+You work in the same company for years believing your job is secure, but they downsize and all you’re left with is a P45.
+You pray for your children, live an exemplary life before them, and teach them what’s right, then you find yourself down at the police station trying to get them out of a cell because they were arrested for drunk driving or doing drugs.
+As a redeemed child of God, here are two things you can be sure of: God’s ‘goodness and mercy’.
 What’s your concept of God?
-That’s an important question, so think about it before you answer.
-How you perceive and think of God will determine your confidence in Him.
+That’s an all-important question, so think about it before you answer.
+Your concept of God will determine your confidence in Him.
 David was far from perfect.
-If he’d been alive today, some of his actions would have made sensational headlines in the tabloid newspapers.
+Indeed, some of his antics would have made the front pages of the tabloids.
 But he never doubted God’s goodness and mercy towards him: ‘This I know, that God is for me’ (Psalm 56:9 NASB).
 Jesus said, ‘I will never leave you nor forsake you’ (Hebrews 13:5 NKJV).
-God’s goodness guarantees every need we have can be met, and His mercy guarantees that every sin we commit can be forgiven.
-Just as sheepdogs drive strays back into the fold, God’s goodness and mercy will drive us back into His loving arms every time.
+His goodness guarantees every need you have can be met, and His mercy guarantees that every sin you commit can be forgiven.
+Just as sheepdogs drive strays back into the fold, so God’s goodness and mercy will drive you back into His loving arms every time.